andxu/azure-aad-java-webapp-spring-example/README.md

 # OAuth 2.0 Sample for Azure AD Spring Boot Starter client library for Java

 ## Key concepts
-This sample illustrates how to use `azure-active-directory-spring-boot-starter` package to work with OAuth 2.0 and OpenID Connect protocols on Auzre.
+This sample illustrates how to use `azure-active-directory-spring-boot-starter` package to work with OAuth 2.0 and OpenID Connect protocols on Azure.

 ## Getting started